sjinthehouse/automlForImages/README.md

 ## AutoML Vision Overview

 ### What is AutoML Vision?
 AutoML is an [Azure Machine Learning](https://azure.microsoft.com/en-us/services/machine-learning/) feature, that empowers both professional and citizen data scientists to build machine learning models rapidly.
 Since its launch, AutoML has helped accelerate model building for essential machine learning tasks like Classification, Regression and Time-series Forecasting.
 With the preview of AutoML Vision, there will be added support for Vision tasks.
-Data scientists will be able to easily generate models trained on image data for scenarios like Image Classification, Object Detection and Instance Segmentation.
+Data scientists will be able to easily generate models trained on image data for scenarios like Image Classification (multi-class, multi-label), Object Detection and Instance Segmentation.

 Customers across various industries are looking to leverage machine learning to build models that can process image data.
 Applications range from image classification of fashion photos to PPE detection in industrial environments.
 Customers want a solution to easily build models, controlling the model training to generate the optimal model for their training data, and a way to easily manage these ML models end-to-end.
 While Azure Machine Learning offers a solution for managing the end-to-end ML Lifecycle, customers currently have to rely on the tedious process of custom training their image models.
 Iteratively finding the right set of model algorithms and hyperparameters for these scenarios typically require significant data scientist effort.